OUR COMPLAINTS POLICY

 Under the National Health Service and Community Care Act 1990 and the Children's Act 1989, you have the right to make a complaint and the management at Wren Hall Nursing Home have a duty to respond promptly and fairly.

 You can use the following to help improve the Homes' services to you.
 All comments, complaints and suggestions are welcome.
-This is in order to help us to ensure that Wren Hall delivers the best possible service to both Residents and staff.
+This is in order to help us to ensure that Wren Hall delivers the best possible service to both Family members and staff.

 What is a complaint?